Deploy

 Step 7: Deploy

-Create your namespace (if needed) and deploy:
+Create your namespace (if needed) and install:

 Step 8: Verify

-Phase A — pods Ready
+Phase A: pods Ready

-Phase B — 10x processor alive
+Phase B: 10x processor alive

 Step 9: Teardown